konradjk/loftee/README.md

 Options:

+-   `loftee_path`

+Path to loftee directory.
+Default is the current working directory. **Note: Your PERL5LIB should also contain this path.**

 -   `filter_position`

 Position in transcript where a variant should be filtered.
 Default is 0.05, corresponding to last 5% of transcript.